 The diagnosis of chickenpox is usually based on symptoms, in particular the presence of the characteristic itchy red rash and the concurrent presence of different types of lesions.
 To confirm the diagnosis, it is imperative to consult an infectious disease specialist.
 Laboratory tests on blood samples and skin rashes can confirm chickenpox.

-In no case can you ignore a visit to a doctor, since chickenpox can take on a severe course with the development of serious complications up to a threat to life.
+In no case can you ignore a visit to a doctor, since chickenpox can take on a severe course with the development of serious complications, up to a threat to life.

 Chickenpox treatment

-High-risk individuals, including people with weakened immune systems and pregnant women who are not yet immune to chickenpox virus, may be prescribed antiviral drugs such as acyclovir or varicella-zoster immunoglobulin.
+High-risk individuals, including people with weakened immune systems and pregnant women who are not yet immune to the chickenpox virus, may be prescribed antiviral drugs such as acyclovir or varicella-zoster immunoglobulin.
 The purpose of this treatment is to reduce the severity of chickenpox and the risk of complications.
 However, the effect of the appointment of such drugs can be observed only if the administration is started as soon as possible after infection with the chickenpox virus.

 People with chickenpox should stay at home until they are no longer infectious.